-- 1. Accessory structures and uses customarily incidental to and compatible with permitted principal structures and uses shall be permitted subject to the district requirements.
-Accessory structures and uses shall not be established prior to the principal structure or use unless: - a.
-A conditional use permit is recommended by the planning commission and approved by the town board. - b.
-The accessory structure is on a parcel zoned agricultural and will be used to store tools or machinery used on the land. - c.
-An accessory building may only be erected prior to a principal structure if the principal structure is erected within 24 months after the accessory building is erected.
-A zoning permit for both the principal structure and the accessory building shall be obtained at the same time and prior to either being erected.
-(Amended 12/5/2016) - 2.
-No accessory building shall be erected, used or maintained for dwelling purposes.
+1. Accessory structures and uses customarily incidental to and compatible with permitted principal structures and uses shall be permitted subject to the district requirements.
+Accessory structures and uses shall not be established prior to the principal structure or use unless:

-Sec.17.15.
+a.
+A conditional use permit is recommended by the planning commission and approved by the town board.

+b.
+The accessory structure will be used to store tools or machinery on a parcel that is greater than 80,000 sq. ft in the zoned agricultural district.
+If the parcel is at least 80,000 sq. ft. or less, the accessory structure must be placed on the parcel to allow for the future construction of a principal structure.
+The accessory structure must meet all setbacks.
+(Amended 3/11/2024)

+c.
+An accessory building may only be erected prior to a principal structure if the principal structure is erected within building shall be obtained at the same time and prior to either being erected.
+(Amended 12/5/2016)

+2. No accessory building shall be erected, used, or maintained for dwelling purposes.

+Sec.
+17.15.
 Area regulations.